CVA6 RISC-V Virtualization: Architecture, Microarchitecture, and Design Space Exploration: Background

 \mypara{Privilege Levels.} As depicted in Figure \ref{fig:exec_modes}, the RISC-V Hypervisor extension execution model follows an orthogonal design where the \textit{supervisor mode} (S-mode) is modified to an \textit{hypervisor-extended supervisor mode} (HS-mode) well-suited to host both type-1 or type-2 hypervisors\footnote{The main difference between type-1 (or baremetal) and type-2 (or hosted) hypervisors is that a type-1 hypervisor runs directly on the hardware (e.g., Xen) while a type-2 hypervisor runs atop an operating system (e.g., VMware).}.
 Additionally, two new privileged modes are added and can be leveraged to run the guest OS at \textit{virtual supervisor mode} (VS-mode) and \textit{virtual user mode} (VU-mode).

-\mypara{Two-stage Address Translation} The Hypervisor extension also defines a second stage of translation (\textit{G-stage} in RISC-V lingo) to virtualize the guest memory by translating guest-physical addresses (GPA) into host-physical addresses (HPA).
+\mypara{Two-stage Address Translation.} \bs{The Hypervisor extension also defines a second translation stage (\textit{G-stage} in RISC-V lingo) to virtualize the guest memory by translating guest-physical addresses into host-physical addresses.
 The HS-mode operates like S-mode but with additional hypervisor registers and instructions to control the VM execution and \textit{G-stage} translation.
-For instance, the \textit{hgatp} register holds the \textit{G-stage} root table pointer and respective translation specific configuration fields.
+For instance, the \textit{hgatp} register holds the \textit{G-stage} root table pointer and translation-specific configuration fields.}

 \mypara{Hypervisor Control and Status Registers (CSRs).} Each VM running in VS-mode has its own control and status registers (CSRs) that are shadow copies of the S-mode CSRs.
 These registers can be used to determine the guest execution state and perform VM switches.
 To control the virtualization state, a specific flag called \textit{virtualization mode} (V bit) is used.
 When V=1, the guest is executing in VS-mode or VU-mode, normal S-mode CSRs accesses are actually accessing the VS-mode CSRs, and the \textit{G-stage} translation is active.
 Otherwise, if V=0, normal S-mode CSRs are active, and the \textit{G-stage} is disabled.
-To ease guest-related exception trap handling, there are guest specific traps, e.g., guest page faults, VS-level illegal exceptions, and VS-level ecalls (a.k.a. hypercalls).
+To ease guest-related exception trap handling, there are guest-specific traps, e.g., guest page faults, VS-level illegal exceptions, and VS-level \textit{ecalls} (a.k.a. hypercalls).